Diners say not biting on KFC's China revival campaign

 The message also was not having the desired effect on Ao Kun, 25, an investment manager from Jiangxi Province.

-The more KFC promotes its food quality, "the more I go off them," he said while eating a hamburger combo meal at Burger King BKW.N.
+The more KFC promotes its food quality, "the more I go off them," he said while eating a hamburger combo meal at Burger King.
 "They keep harking on about it again and again.
 It's not their competitors that are beating them.
 It's themselves."

 An online poll of 1,000 Chinese conducted by ConsumerEdge Research during the first three weeks of November found that safety concerns remained prominent.